robrytoo/Getting-and-Cleaning-Data/README.md

 # Course Project - Getting and Cleaning Data

 This project downloads data from the UCI Machine Learning Repository, assembles the data into a data frame, extracts a subset of the features from the dataset, and calculates an average of the extracted feature for each activity for each subject.
-A complete description of the input data and output variables in **CodeBook.md**.
+A complete description of the input data and output variables is in **CodeBook.md**.

 The R script **run_analysis.R** accomplishes this in the following steps, detailed below.
 - Download data and read data files.